For years, this was the biggest limitation of WordPress.com.

 What Changed on WordPress.com

 Previously, plugin and theme installation on WordPress.com was restricted to higher-tier plans.
-This created a common pain point: users would start on a lower plan, build content, and then hit a wall when they wanted to add SEO tools, analytics plugins, or advanced functionality.
+This created a common problem: users would start building their site, then hit a wall when they wanted to add SEO tools, analytics, or advanced functionality.

-All paid WordPress.com users can now install third-party plugins and themes directly from their dashboard.
-This includes popular tools for SEO, caching, security, ecommerce, forms, and design customization.
+All paid WordPress.com users can install third-party plugins and themes directly from their dashboard.
+This includes tools for SEO, caching, security, ecommerce, forms, and design customization.

-Importantly, WordPress.com remains a managed platform.
-You are not responsible for server configuration, PHP updates, security patches, or infrastructure maintenance.
-The platform simply removes the artificial limits that previously restricted customization.
+Importantly, WordPress.com is still a managed platform.
+You are not responsible for server configuration, updates, security patches, or infrastructure.

-This is not a move toward self-hosting.
-It is a move toward functional parity, without added technical responsibility.
+This isn’t a shift toward self-hosting.
+It’s a shift toward giving users more flexibility without adding technical responsibility.

 Why This Update Matters